PMEC-OSU/FOSTWIN/README.md

 Each version of the digital twin includes the plant model and a control model.
 The plant model is intended to be fixed, however the control model is meant to be experimented with.
 There is a default control model to get started with.
 This model can easily be replaced with a custom control model by the user.

 The top level model is where the power absorption controller and the plant models are joined:

 ![](images/FOSTWIN.png)

 ## WEC-Sim model

 The WEC-Sim model uses a simplified geometry and WAMIT output to provide a time domain model of the FOSWEC.
 The simulation is set up to replicate the test conditions experienced during testing at the O.H.
 Hinsdale Wave Research Laboratory.
 This includes matching the water depth and mooring, which was a taut system.

 ![](/images/WECSim.png)

 ## System identification model

 The system identification model is based off of experimental test data collected by the FOSWEC at the O.H.
 Hinsdale Wave Research Laboratory.
 System identification techniques from MATLAB were used to establish a multiple input multiple output (MIMO) admittance model of the system.
 Input is the motor torque and output is motor position.

 ![](/images/systemID.png)

 The wave input for the SID model is created by taking the wave characteristics and using the results from WAMIT to create an excitaion force input for the model.

 ## Absorption controller

 The absorption controller computes a forcing demand to extract wave power from the device.
 We have provided a `defaultCtrlModel` that creates a simple velocity proportional damping control system.
-This model will helpful to get familiar with using the controller inputs (aft and bow flap positions), the control parameters, and the outputs for logging of data signals.
+This model will be helpful to get familiar with using the controller inputs (aft and bow flap positions), the control parameters, and the outputs for logging of data signals.

 ![](/images/defaultCtrl.png)